 Make a well in the center of the flour and add the eggs.

-Add the milk and with the dough hook of the stand mixer attached, knead the dough on the “2” setting for 18-20 minutes.
+Add the milk or water and with the dough hook of the stand mixer attached, knead the dough on the “2” setting for 18-20 minutes.
 Add more flour if the mixture is too runny, or more milk if it is too stiff.

 The dough is done when “bubbles” begin to form.
 Use a wooden spoon and scoop and pull the dough, If bubbly holes appear, the dough is done.
 If not, continue kneading with the mixer for another minute or two, repeating the “test” process.
 See the bubble hole below?

 We’d better check this out again to make sure you know what to look for.